Mtepihasti5/myvps/README.md

 4. Run a setup script

 ## Recommended environment
-- Debian/Ubuntu-based distributions (most tested)
+- Debian/Ubuntu-based distributions ONLY
-- GitHub Codespaces or GoormIDE for quick demos
+- Cheap or free VPS or your own PC for quick demos
-- sudo/root access is required for installation scripts
+- sudo/root access is required for (most) installation scripts

 ## Security notes
 - Always review scripts before running (cat, less, or open in an editor).